markieboy/Hacker-Test/Level 12/README.md

 > Download this .jpg file and open in a image editor such as GIMP.

-> Zoom into the image, and across Russia in very dark letters is written `puta.php`
+> Zoom into the image, and across Russia in very dark letters is written `puta.php`.

 ### Next level: http://www.hackertest.net/puta.php